realA10001986/Time-Circuits-Display/README.md

 The broker's address needs to be configured in the Config Portal.
 The broker can be specified either by domain or IP (IP preferred, spares us a DNS call).
 The default port is 1883.
 If a different port is to be used, append a ":" followed by the port number to the domain/IP, such as "192.168.1.5:1884".

+IF your broker supports protocol version 3.1.1, stick with 3.1.1.
+Version 5.0 has no advantages, but more overhead.

 If your broker does not allow anonymous logins, a username and password can be specified.

-In order to display messages on the TCD as described above, you need to specify the topic in the respective field.
+In order to display messages on the TCD as described above, you need to specify the **_topic to display_** in the respective field.

-If you want your TCD to publish messages to bttf/tcd/pub (ie if you want to notify other HA/MQTT-capable devices about a timetravel and/or alarm), check the **_Send time travel/alarm event notifications_** option.
+If you want your TCD to publish messages to bttf/tcd/pub (ie if you want to notify other HA/MQTT-capable devices about a timetravel and/or alarm), check the **_Publish time travel and alarm events_** option.

-Limitations: MQTT Protocol version 3.1.1; TLS/SSL not supported; ".local" domains (MDNS) not supported; maximum message length 255 characters; server/broker must respond to PING (ICMP) echo requests.
+Limitations: TLS/SSL not supported; ".local" domains (MDNS) not supported; maximum message length 255 characters; server/broker must respond to PING (ICMP) echo requests.
 For proper operation with low latency, it is recommended that the broker is on your local network.
 Note that using HA/MQTT will disable [WiFi power saving](#wifi-power-saving-features).
 MQTT is disabled when the TCD is operated in AP-mode or car mode.

 ## Futaba Remote Control